LAST UPDATED: 8/13/24 – Complete Capri, Italy Travel Guide

 The Blue Grotto

 Without any doubt, the Blue Grotto is the most popular tourist attraction on the island of Capri.
 In fact, it is so popular that many travelers choose to visit Capri just to see the Blue Grotto.
-This stunning sea cave is lit up by the sunlight shining thru an underwater cavity and illuminating the sea floor at the bottom of the grotto, which makes the whole grotto glow a brilliantly beautiful blue.
+This stunning sea cave is lit up by the sunlight shining through an underwater cavity and illuminating the sea floor at the bottom of the grotto, which makes the whole grotto glow a brilliantly beautiful blue.
 To see the cave, you will need to arrange a tour when you arrive in Capri.
 It is a popular tour, so the earlier you arrive on the island, the quicker you will be able to get out on the water.

 The tour guide will take you out to the Blue Grotto in a larger boat, then anchor just off the coast of Capri.
 Then, you will be brought into the grotto in smaller groups on a smaller boat.
 Once inside the Blue Grotto, your mind will be absolutely blown by the beauty.
 Believe me, there is a very good reason why this tour is so popular with tourists.
-In my opinion, it is an absolute can’t miss when visiting Capri.
+In my opinion, it is an absolute ca n’t-miss when visiting Capri.

 Faraglioni

-In Italy, the word Faraglioni is used to describe ocean stacks, which are large rock formations that rise out of the ocean off the mainland shore.
-There are many beautiful ocean stacks in this world, with the Twelve Apostles in Australia, Ko Tapu in Phang Nga Bay in Thailand, and the Haystack Rock off of Canon Beach in the state of Oregon in the United States being great examples.
 The island of Capri has its own ocean stacks, or Faraglioni, that are right up there among the world’s most beautiful.
-Most famously in Capri is the rock stack that you can actually drive a small boat thru, as seen in the picture above.
-If you are taking a tour of the grottos, you will get to see the beautiful Faraglioni up-close as you make your way around the island and your mind will be blown by their beauty.
+Most famously in Capri is the rock stack that you can actually drive a small boat through, as seen in the picture above.
+If you are taking a tour of the grottos, you will get to see the beautiful Faraglioni up close as you make your way around the island and your mind will be blown by their beauty.

 Gardens of Augustus

-If you are looking for some of the most breathtaking views of Capri and its stunning coastline, the best place for you to visit is the Gardens of Augustus.
-Originally known as the Krupp Gardens, these botanical gardens were established by a German industrialist named Friedrich Krupp for his private mansion on Capri in the early twentieth century.
-The gardens aren’t very large, but what the lack in size they certainly make up for in beauty.
+The gardens aren’t very large, but what they lack in size they certainly make up for in beauty.
 Not only are the flora and fauna beautiful, but the garden terraces offer some of the most beautiful views of the island and the coast.
 As long as you are in the area, I would also suggest stopping by Hotel Luna to check out its amazing gardens.
-You are guaranteed to get some Instagram worthy photos at these two locations.
+You are guaranteed to get some Instagram-worthy photos at these two locations.

 Monte Solaro Chairlift

-Another great spot to get amazing views of the island of Capri and the coastline is from the top of Mount Solaro, which at 1,932-feet (or 589-meters) is the highest point on the island.
-From here, you can see the entire island, as well as much of the beautiful Amalia Coast.
 You can hike to the top of the mountain, which takes between 1 and 1.5 hours to do, but the easiest way to get to the top would be to take the Monte Solaro Chairlift.
 The short 12-minute chair ride to the top provides some beautiful views of the island as well.
-The chairlift costs 9 Euros for a one-way ticket and 12 Euros for a round trip, and runs on the following schedule throughout the year:
+The chairlift costs 11 Euros for a one-way ticket and 14 Euros for a round trip, and runs on the following schedule throughout the year:

 - May-October: 9:30am – 5:30pm